 Oily fish such as herrings are rich in omega 3 fatty acids which can reduce levels of harmful LDL cholesterol.

-Oats contain soluble fibre which is also known to be effectove in reducing cholesterol levels.
+Oats contain soluble fibre which is also known to be effective in reducing cholesterol levels.

 You could also try: Mackerel, walnuts